priyanshurawat5465-star/LifeLink/admin-module/README.md

 4. **Port Already in Use**
    - Change PORT in .env file or use different port
    - Check for other processes using port 5003

-## Security Considerations

-- This module provides administrative access to sensitive data
-- Ensure proper authentication and authorization in production
-- Regular security audits of admin functions
-- Log all administrative actions for audit trails

-## License

-This module is part of the Blood Donation System and is licensed under the MIT License.

-## Support

-For support and queries, please contact the development team or create an issue in the main repository.